Lss1242/Lss1242.github.io/_pages/about.md

 contributing to UKRI Turing AI Acceleration Fellowship project on ``Rigorous Time-Complexity Analysis of Coevolutionary Algorithms", led by Professor Per Kristian Lehre.
 I am fortunate to be supervised by Professor Per Kristian Lehre.

 My research mainly focuses on Artificial Intelligence, Optimisation, Evolutionary Algorithm.
 I am interested in reinforcement learning and the combination with evolutionary computation methods.

-Before that, I was a MSc Mathematics student at Imperial College London with a focus on probability theory, Markov processes and random matrix theory.
-I did my internship of data analysis at Tencent during summer in 2021.
-I have also completed my BSc Maths degree at Warwick before going to Imperial.
+Before my PhD, I was a MSc Mathematics student at Imperial College London with a focus on probability theory, Markov processes and random matrix theory.
+I have completed my BSc Maths degree at Warwick before going to Imperial.
+I also did my internship of data analysis at Tencent during summer in 2021.

 <!-- A personal website
 ======